rmsk2/rustpwman/README.md

 SHA-256( password | salt | password )
 ```

 where `salt` is a random value of appropriate length and `|` symbolizes concatenation.
 It is possible to select another password based key derivation function.
-Currently `scrypt` or `bcrypt` are used as a PBKDF when they are specified as a parameter to the `--kdf` option.
+Currently `scrypt`, `bcrypt` or `argon2` are used as a PBKDF when they are specified as a parameter to the `--kdf` option.

 ## Format of payload data